yahnijem/UAB-JavaProjects/README.md

 # UAB-JavaProjects
-These are some of the projects i have created in class.
-These are a mixure of labs and homeworks completed.
+These are some of the projects I have created in class.
+These are a mixture of labs and homework completed.
+This is a test